Stormwater Master Plan

 The Stormwater Master Plan is intended to provide a decision-making tool that facilitates the design of improvements and management of the stormwater infrastructure to provide the adequate level of service to residents and properties within the City.
 The SWMP will feed into a Capital Improvement Program that the City may adopt and use as a guide to implement infrastructure needs and improvements based on an analysis of current and projected funding sources.

 The city intends to embark on the construction of the infrastructure improvements that are derived from the Master Plan and subsequent engineering designs.
 The master plan effort is intended to be an open process where the feedback and concerns of residents and commercial property owners/tenants are solicited and incorporated into the problem solving action plans.
+For additional facts on this project please review the FAQ's.

 |The Stormwater Modeling will consider:||The Master Plan and Capital Improvement Plan recommendations will:|